EfthymiaKakoulidou/unscramble-the-word/README.md

 - **Unscramble here**

     - The player is asked to find the word.
-Even if he writes the answer in lowercase it is turning to upper to match the word.
+Even if he writes the answer in lowercase the game is turning them to upper to match the word.

 ![screenshot](documentation/feature05.png)

-- **If the player gets it right**
+- **If the player gets it right - Score update**

     - If the player gets it right a message that the answer is correct appears, the player gets 2 points and moves on to the next word.